aws-samples/amazon-connect-gitlab-cicd-terraform/README.md

 #### Connect-Instance

 - First, examine the terraform files to see what is being provisioned
-- Gitlab can be used as a repository for [state files](https://docs.gitlab.com/ee/user/infrastructure/iac/terraform_state.html), so if we look at the backend.tf file we will see the configuration necessary.
+- GitLab can be used as a repository for [state files](https://docs.gitlab.com/ee/user/infrastructure/iac/terraform_state.html), so if we look at the backend.tf file we will see the configuration necessary.
 ```terraform
 terraform {
   backend "http" {